tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

 ---

-For the 2022 midterms, two interesting things happened: Texas redistricted in a way that unified much of Central and West Austin into a new consolidated district _and_ a good friend of mine decided to enter the Primaries to represent that district.
+For the 2022 midterms, two interesting things happened: Texas redistricted in a way that unified much of Central and West Austin into a new, consolidated district _and_ a good friend of mine decided to enter the Primaries to represent that district.